BlackRemote virus removal guide

 |Damage||Stolen passwords and banking information, identity theft, the victim's computer added to a botnet, installation of malware.|

-Typically, cyber criminals use RATs like BlackRemote to infect computers with malware, steal banking information, various accounts, etc. People who have their computers infected with programs of this kind usually experience data, financial loss, problems related to privacy, get their identities stolen, and other issues.
-More examples or RATs are DarkRAT, InnfiRAT and Gh0st.
-If there is any reason to believe that a computer is infected with such software, it should be removed as soon as possible.
+Typically, cyber criminals use RATs such as BlackRemote to infect computers with malware, steal banking information, various accounts, etc. People with computers infected with programs of this kind usually experience data/financial loss, problems relating to privacy, have their identities stolen, and experience other issues.
+More examples or RATs are DarkRAT, InnfiRAT, and Gh0st.
+If you believe that your computer is infected with this software, remove it as soon as possible.

 How did BlackRemote infiltrate my computer?

-We strongly recommend to download all software from official and trustworthy websites.
-Third party downloaders, installers and other similar tools that we mentioned above cannot be trusted.
-Also, we advise not to open attachments that are included in emails received from unknown or suspicious addresses, especially if an email is irrelevant.
-Installed software should be updated via implemented tools (or functions) that are designed by official developers.
+Download all software from official and trustworthy websites.
+Third party downloaders, installers, and other such tools mentioned above cannot be trusted.
+Do not open attachments that are included in emails received from unknown or suspicious addresses, especially if the email is irrelevant.
+Installed software should be updated via implemented tools or functions designed by official developers.
 The same applies to software activation.
-Unofficial tools might be used to spread malware.
-Besides, it is not legal to bypass activations through them.
-We also advise to have a reputable anti-spyware or anti-virus software installed and scan operating system with it regularly, if it detects any threats, then they should be removed immediately.
-If you believe that your computer is already infected, we recommend running a scan with Spyhunter for Windows to automatically eliminate infiltrated malware.
+Unofficial tools might be used to proliferate malware.
+Furthermore, it is illegal to bypass software activation through them.
+Have reputable anti-spyware or anti-virus software installed and scan the operating system with it regularly - remove any detected threats immediately.
+If you believe that your computer is already infected, we recommend running a scan with Malwarebytes for Windows to automatically eliminate infiltrated malware.

 Screenshots of BlacRemote administration panel: